-The adapter prioritizes obtaining comprehensive data for requirements from the HTML report.
-This ensures that the adapter can access the most complete information available for requirements, enhancing the accuracy and reliability of the generated reports.
-It first attempts to locate the overview.html file and extracts the requirement data from there (described in HTML).
+As for requirements, the adapter prioritizes obtaining comprehensive data for assesslets from the HTML report.
+It first attempts to locate the overview.html file and extracts the assesslet data from there (described in Assesslets).
 If the overview.html file is not found, the adapter retrieves the data from the XML report instead.